Obama Hits an Easy One, Rachel Maddow Cheers

 It was clear by the weekend that the White House was facing a potential revolt among even the more loyal but now wavering followers, so something had to be done.
 And they sent White House adviser David Plouffe to do it, on four cable/network Sunday shows.

 My guess is that Plouffe’s priority was to change the subject.
-The new topic, which immediately grabbed the compliant media’s headlines, was the announcement that Obama would make a speech on Wednesday laying out his framework for deficit reductions.
+The new topic, which immediately grabbed the dutiful media’s headlines, was the announcement that Obama would make a speech on Wednesday laying out his framework for deficit reductions.
 It would be Obama versus Paul Ryan and the Tea-GOPs.
 Great theater.
 Supporters stopped moaning and waited.

 From that point on, Attila the Hun could have found room to run to the left of the radical Ryan Tea-GOP Zombies.
-My cat could’ve hit this one.
+My cat could’ve hit this one. [cont’d.]

 So I”m glad Rachel Maddow is happy with the President’s speech; Cenk was ecstatic, and Ed’s all aglow.
 But their President just made one of the easiest, most obvious political statements one can imagine, given how extreme and radical Paul Ryan and his Tea-GOP Zombies have become.

 What more could a courageous liberal have said?
-Ask yourself, where was the proposal to provide additional funding to states to replenish their unemployment insurance funds or to relieve states of their huge Medicaid burden, at least until employment recovers or the expanded Medicaid kicks in in 2014?
+Ask yourself, where was the proposal to provide additional funding to states to replenish their unemployment insurance funds or to relieve states of their huge Medicaid burden, at least until employment recovers and or the expanded Medicaid kicks in in 2014?

 Where was the defense of government employees and the sanctity of their pension contracts?
 Where’s the major jobs program for the 25 million still unemployed or underemployed?
 Where is the warning that austerity plans are already hurting European economies and could hurt ours too?